ds240/ThreeFactor/README.md

-# ThreeFactor
+# User Registration
-A software for providing three factor authentication to users .
+A Gui based User Registration application in java.